-There is off road parking for two cars on Castle Hill, next to the kitchen door.
-The kitchen and utility rooms lead through to a wonderfully light and restful Garden Room with double doors to the patio and garden, and the dining room with inglenook fireplace on the other side.
+There is off-road parking for one car on Castle Hill, next to the kitchen door.
+The kitchen and utility rooms lead through to a wonderfully light and restful Garden Room with double doors to the patio style garden, and the dining room with an inglenook fireplace on the other side.
 The large living room also has a wood burner and leads through to the study and wet room beyond.

 A small passage leads conveniently from the kitchen to the dining room which also opens into the Garden Room, making it a very light room.
 A key feature is the Inglenook fireplace with wood burner and the room is furnished with a beautiful limed oak table, and six contemporary chairs and a couple of vintage Danish armchairs by the fire.

-Opening from dining room as well as from the utility room,with double doors to patio and garden, this is a wonderful place to relax; furnished with a John Sankey Chair and an easy chair.
+Opening from the dining room as well as from the utility room, with double doors to patio and garden, this is a wonderful place to relax; furnished with a John Sankey Chair and an easy chair.
 Stairs rise from the conservatory to the south wing of this holiday cottage.

 The original front door to this side of Keep Cottage opens from the living room directly to Castle Hill.
 Painted wooden steps lead to the double room and a door opens to the study with the wet room beyond.

-A handy place for guests need to do a spot of work.
-Furnished with vintage oak table, a comfy and functional office chair the room has a double door leading to the garden and a door to the wet room.
+A handy place for guests who need to do a spot of work.
+Furnished with a vintage oak table, a comfy, and functional office chair the room has a double door leading to the garden and a door to the wet room.

 Two cottages have been combined to form this unique holiday cottage which retains the original two steep staircases.
 Wooden stairs rise from the conservatory to a small landing with door on the right to the family bathroom and opening on left with step down to a double and the single bedroom.
 A second staircase rises from the living room to another large double bedroom.